 Find out more about Jocelyn at:

 Sita Singh was born and raised in India, and moved to the United States in 1999.
 She currently lives in South Florida with her husband, three children, and an immensely cute and curious dog.
-An architect in the past, Sita now enjoys writing heartwarming picture books with a South Asian backdrop.
-When Sita isn’t reading or writing, she can be found trying new recipes in the kitchen, experimenting with food photography, walking with the dog, or movie marathoning with the family.
-Birds Of A Feather is Sita’s debut picture book.
+An architect in the past, Sita now writes heartwarming picture books with a South Asian backdrop.
+When she isn’t writing, she can be found trying new recipes in the kitchen, experimenting with food photography, walking with her dog, or movie marathoning with her family.

 Find out more about Sita at:

 Nicholas Solis is an author-illustrator and an award-winning elementary teacher with a Master of Arts degree in Curriculum and Instruction, as well as in Educational Administration.
 In 2018, he was the recipient of the Walter Dean Myers Grant from We Need Diverse Books and is currently a writing fellow at The Writing Barn in Austin.
 He has taught students all over the globe—from Tanzania to Texas—and there’s one thing he’s learned from his world travels: kids are kids everywhere you go.
 His debut picture book, THE STARING CONTEST, comes out fall of 2020 with Peter Pauper Press.